bug400/capasm/NCAS.md

 ROM-based LEX file from *Appendix A* of the HP-75C *Description and Entry Points* Document.

 The [riowio.asm](https://github.com/bug400/capasm/blob/master/ncas/riowio.asm)
-which exists in the same directory shows how to create a lex file including the HP-75 RAM-header and the LIF-header without additional post-processing.
-This file includes the file [lexheader.inc](https://github.com/bug400/capasm/blob/master/ncas/lexheader.inc) which provides a generic component to create lex files.
+which exists in the same directory, shows how to create a lex file including the HP-75 RAM-header and the LIF-header without additional post-processing.
+This file includes the file [lexheader.inc](https://github.com/bug400/capasm/blob/master/ncas/lexheader.inc), which provides a generic component to create lex files.